thommee/react-common-state-hooks/docs/basic-usage.md

 ### Creating Custom Hooks
-If you plan to use the same data in multiple places in the application, a better approach would be to create a dedicated hooks based on generic hooks:
+If you plan to use the same data in multiple places in the application, a better approach would be to create dedicated hooks based on generic hooks.

+#### Custon hook example

 ```typescript title="useCounter.ts"
 import { useValue } from './inMemoryStateHooks';

 const initialValue = 0;
 export const useCounter = () => useValue('counter', initialValue);
 ```
-Just like generic hooks, you can use them as well in any place of your application:
+Just like generic hooks, you can use custom hooks anywhere in your application:
 ```jsx title="MyComponent.tsx"
 import { useCounter } from './useCounter';